yasis12/weekend-salary-calculator/INSTRUCTIONS.md

 Add styling or extra functionality that fits with the theme of this assignment.

 Once the employee is deleted, update the _Total Monthly Cost_ section on the page to reflect the employee's removal. _HINT:_ You will need to figure out which employee was removed, in order to subtract their salary from the total.
-Consider using `.text()` as a getter, or look into jQuery's `.data()` function.
 This is tricky!

 ## Reminder About Modes